2026 Summer Innovation Program

 Who can participate?

-The Summer Innovation Program is open to students who will be entering their sophomore, junior or senior year (and graduate students, too) at a regionally-accredited college or university.* Students must be able to commit full-time to a typical work week for the entire duration of program – from virtual onboarding (May 16-19) to the core program (May 22-August 4)**.
-Housing availability is tentatively scheduled to begin on May 30**.
+The Summer Innovation Program is open to all but we give preference to students who will be entering their sophomore, junior or senior year (and graduate students, too) at a regionally-accredited college or university.* Students must be able to commit to a typical work week for the entire duration of program – from onboarding (May 21-22) to the core program (May 25-July 30)**.
+This year, the studio will be at WPI.
 Certain eligibility requirements, as noted below and in the application, must be met.
+Housing is not part of the program this year. **

-The SIP application process is very competitive.
-For example, last year 251 students attending 71 different colleges and universities from around the world applied for the 25 available slots.
-For more information on SIP22, please visit our blog.
+The SIP process is very competitive.
+For example, in 2023, 326 students attending 94 different colleges and universities from around the world applied for the 25 available slots.
+For more information on previous SIP, please visit our blog

 What disciplines can apply?